luukvanderduim/uno-matrix/README.md

 ## HAL and prerequisites

-Uno-matrix uses the [avr-hal](https://github.com/Rahix/avr-hal) by Rahix, a Hardware Abstraction Layer for AVR microcontrollers and common boards (for example Arduino).
-Based on the avr-device crate.
+Uno-matrix uses the [avr-hal](https://github.com/Rahix/avr-hal) by Rahix, a Hardware Abstraction Layer for AVR microcontroller devices (for example Arduino).

 As `uno-matrix` builds on `avr-hal` one should follow its [quickstart](https://github.com/Rahix/avr-hal#quickstart) guide to get going.

 ## Installation

-To run you clone this repository:
+Clone this repository:

 ```Bash
 git clone https://github.com/luukvanderduim/uno-matrix.git